beilmanmich/datasci_projects/readme.md

 ## (2) Using PostGreSQL and Pandas To Investigate NYC Restaurants

-The city of New York inspect roughly 24,000 restaraunts a year and assigns a grade to restaurants after each inspection, this creates a public dataset of 531,935 records.
-I used PostGreSQL and Pandas to parse and analyze four years worth of  NYC Restaurant Inspections data.
+The city of New York inspect roughly 24,000 restaraunts a year and assigns a grade to restaurants after each inspection, over a decade this creates a public dataset of 531,935 records.
+I used PostGreSQL and Pandas to parse and analyze a decade worth of NYC Restaurant Inspections data.
 I extracted different slices -- determining the grade distribution by zipcode, borough, and cuisine.
 I also found which cuisines tended to have a disproportionate number of which violations.

 <center><img src="https://github.com/beilmanmich/datasci_projects/blob/master/carto_map.png"></a></center><br>
 A map view of scores by zipcode, where higher intensity reds are equivalent to higher scores, via <a href="http://cdb.io/1dkAG2o">cartodb</a>.